 Potassium isn’t produced naturally by the body, so it’s important to consume the right balance of potassium-rich foods and beverages.
-Consuming too little potassium can lead to serious health consequences, while taking in too much can cause both temporary and long-term health problems.
-Healthy kidneys maintain normal potassium levels because they remove excess amounts through urine.
+Consuming too little potassium can lead to serious health consequences.
+However, taking in too much can also cause temporary or long-term health problems.
+Healthy kidneys maintain normal potassium levels in the body because they remove excess amounts through urine.

 Potassium is most commonly derived from foods.
 Potassium-rich sources include:

-- fruits (apricots, bananas, kiwi, oranges, and pineapples)
+- fruits, such as apricots, bananas, kiwi, oranges, and pineapples

 - lean meats

 Most people get enough potassium just by eating a balanced diet.
 For low potassium levels, a doctor may prescribe the mineral in supplemental form.
 If you have a severe deficiency, you may need intravenous (IV, through a vein) treatment.

 Certain conditions can cause potassium deficiencies, or hypokalemia.
 These include:

 - use of antibiotics, such as carbenicillin and penicillin

 The symptoms of hypokalemia are different depending on how severe your deficiency is.